The Secret Adversary

 The book introduces the characters of Tommy and Tuppence who feature in three other Christie novels and one collection of short stories; the five Tommy and Tuppence books span Agatha Christie's writing career.
-The Great War is over, and jobs are scarce.
-Childhood friends Tommy Beresford and Prudence "Tuppence" Cowley meet and agree to start their own business as The Young Adventurers.
 They are hired for a job that leads them both to many dangerous situations, meeting allies as well, including an American millionaire in search of his cousin.

 Reviews were generally positive on this adventure, which manages to keep the identity of the arch-criminal secret to the very end.

 Plot summary

-In 1919 London, demobilised soldier Tommy Beresford reunites with his childhood friend and war volunteer Prudence "Tuppence" Cowley.
+In 1920 London, demobilised soldier Tommy Beresford reunites with his childhood friend and war volunteer Prudence "Tuppence" Cowley.
+In passing, he mentions that he overheard a man mention the name "Jane Finn," which he finds ridiculous.
 Out of work and money, they form "The Young Adventurers, Ltd".

 Their first client, a Mr Whittington, makes Tuppence a suspiciously generous offer.
-Remembering a seemingly unrelated anecdote of Tommy’s, when Whittington asks Tuppence her name, she gives him the alias "Jane Finn."
-A shocked Whittington offers her £50 hush money and disappears.
-Carter, an old friend of Tommy's from British intelligence, tells them that Jane Finn was a British agent who disappeared while attempting to deliver a secret treaty to the American embassy in London.
-Tommy and Tuppence agree to find her, but Carter warns them about an enemy agent known only as "Mr Brown."
-Also searching for Jane Finn is her cousin Julius Hersheimmer, an American multimillionaire.
+Remembering Tommy's anecdote, when Whittington asks Tuppence her name, she gives him the alias "Jane Finn."
+A shocked Whittington offers her £50 hush money and asks her to return the following day, but when she returns, the office has been suddenly closed.
+They decide to advertise for information about "Jane Finn," and receive two replies, from a Mr. Carter and from Mr. Julius Hersheimmer.

+Carter, who Tommy recognizes from his wartime service in British intelligence, tells them that Jane Finn is believed to have received a secret treaty from a British agent during the sinking of RMS Lusitania in May 1915, as she was more likely to survive.
+According to Mr. Carter, if the terms of the treaty were disclosed, it would cause the government to fall and precipitate a general strike.
+Mr. Carter hires Tommy and Tuppence to find her, but Carter warns them about an enemy agent known only as "Mr Brown."

+They then get in touch with Julius Hersheimmer, who turns out to be an American multimillionaire, and Jane Finn's cousin, who has come to London to find her.

-Tommy and Tuppence's investigation leads them to the home of Mrs Marguerite "Rita" Vandemeyer, a woman with several powerful friends, including Whittington and Sir James Peel Edgerton, K C. Tuppence obtains a job as Mrs Vandemeyer's maid and enlists the help of a young boy working there named Albert.
-Tuppence hears Mrs Vandemeyer mention Mr Brown and forces her to admit she knows his real identity.
-Mrs Vandemeyer screams, collapses, and murmurs "Mr Brown" to Tuppence just before dying.
-Tuppence receives a telegram signed by Tommy and rushes after him.
+Tommy and Tuppence's investigation leads them to the home of Mrs. Marguerite "Rita" Vandemeyer, a woman with several powerful friends, including Whittington and Sir James Peel Edgerton, K C. Under cover, Tuppence obtains a job as Mrs. Vandemeyer's maid and enlists the help of a young boy working there named Albert.
+Edgerton cryptically suggests that Tuppence might be better off working for someone else.
+This leads Tommy and Tuppence to go to Edgerton's office to ask about the remark.
+When Tuppence resumes her disguise and returns to Vandemeyer's house, Vandemeyer discovers her deception, and holds her at gunpoint, until Tuppence wrests the gun away.
+Tuppence offers Vandemeyer a large bribe to tell the whereabouts of Jane Finn, but when Hersheimmer and Edgerton arrive, she screams and faints.
+They leave her in her bed but lock her in her room because of their fear of Mr. Brown.
+When they return in the morning, Vandemeyer is dead.